 John, Ken and McClelland continue the conversation.
 They discuss practical applications for connectionist systems in computer science, the effect our emotions have on learning, and some objections to connectionism.

-- Roving Philosophical Reporter April Demboski (seek to 5:00).
-April talks to us about talking to computers.
+- Roving Philosophical Report (seek to 5:00): April Dembosky talks to us about talking to computers.

 James J. McClelland, Lucie Stern Professor and Chair, Department of Psychology Director, Center for Mind, Brain and Computation, Stanford University